a7fd/a7fd/README.md

 - 👋 Hi, I’m @a7fd
-- 👀 I’m interested in Red Team
+- 👀 I’m interested in Purple Teaming
-- 🌱 I’m currently learning CyberSecurity and digital forensics
+- 🌱 I’m currently a CyberSecurity analyst
 - 💞️ I’m looking to collaborate on projects that are related to my interests
 - 📫 How to reach me (https://www.linkedin.com/in/abdullah-aldohaim-9a517b292/)